 Professional Program in Veterinary Medicine with South Dakota State University

 Prospective students may apply to SDSU, UMN CVM, or both programs, through the Veterinary Medical College Application Service (VMCAS).
 The UMN CVM will initiate the application evaluation by completing an academic review.
 Eligible applicants will then be forwarded to SDSU, who will independently conduct the remainder of the review using evaluation criteria similar to the UMN CVM.
-More details on SDSU’s admissions criteria can be found here.
-A list of frequently asked questions will be available soon for your reference.
+More details on SDSU’s admissions criteria and a list of frequently asked questions can be found here.

 SDSU is a public research university located in Brookings, SD, with a student enrollment of about 12,000.
-Founded in 1881 as a land-grant university, SDSU is the state's largest and most comprehensive university focused on academic programs in agriculture, engineering, nursing, and pharmacy, as well as liberal arts.
+Founded in 1881, SDSU is the state's largest and most comprehensive university focused on academic programs in agriculture, engineering, nursing, and pharmacy, as well as liberal arts.
 Brookings is the fourth largest city in South Dakota, with a population of approximately 24,000.